Sayyon-Vijay/PyBox/README.md

 n-body simulation

-note: many of the feature haven't been added....yet
+note: many of the features haven't been added....yet